aerosoul94/PS-HDD-Tools/Developers.md

 Or you can request all partitions using `disk->getPartitions()`.

-## Accessing a Partition's file system
+## Accessing a Partition’s File System
 You need to mount the file system before you are able to access it.
 To do so, request the `Vfs` associated with a partition, then call it's `mount()` method.
 After you mount it, be sure to check if it succeeded by calling `isMounted()`.
 After successfully mounting, you can access the root of the file system by using `getRoot()`, which returns a `VfsDirectory` that contains files at the root of the file system.

 **Note:** Mounting the file system involves indexing all files and all data that each file references.
 Plan for the possibility that it may take some extra time to mount.